As far as decadent dinners go,

 A favorite adult icebreaker, Never Have I Ever's mix of absurd questions and ability to get people to reveal fun facts about themselves will dispel any family tension in seconds.
 Maybe keep this one PG if there are young kids around.

 No worries if you're not the most talented artist in the world (in fact, the more artistically-challenged you are, the funnier this game will be).
 Players take turns being the "customer" by picking cards to inspire their tattoos, then the other players ("tattoo artists") come up with a tattoo, draw it, and pitch the idea.
 Who knows?
 Somebody could end up getting one of the designs inked for real, post-party.

 A "social-bluffing" game, the aim of "The Chameleon" is to find the "guilty" player (or to make sure you don't get found if you *are* the guilty player).
 But the real point of playing is to see how your fast your friends can think under pressure... and how bad (or good, yikes) they are at lying.

 You've probably seen a version of this played on

-The Tonight Show Starring Jimmy Fallon: Everybody gets an index card with their name on it, then writes down two true statements . about themselves... and one false statement.
+The Tonight Show Starring Jimmy Fallon: Everybody gets an index card with their name on it, then writes down two true statements and one false statement about themselves.
 Read the person's name and statements out loud, then have everybody guess which one is false.
-11 Toilet Paper Icebreaker
+16 Toilet Paper Icebreaker

 Some of you may know this one from “team building” exercises at work.
 It’s a little cheesy, but almost always generates some easy laughs.
 As people sit down, you pass around a roll of toilet paper and tell people to tear off as many squares as they like.